Peyear/ITC/README.txt

 2. Line 2.
 Set directory cd('%%%'); and replace %%% with the directory
 Example: cd('H:\Data\ITC')

 3. Line 4.
-Select the experiment file between the ‘—'
+Select the experiment file between the â€˜â€”'
 Example: ITC=xlsread('Data7.xls')

 4. Line 5.
-Select the background experiment file for heat of dilution and blank effects between the ‘—'
+Select the background experiment file for heat of dilution and blank effects between the â€˜â€”'
 Example: ITC2=xlsread('Data1.xls')
 If there is no file for correction or if data has already been corrected the leave blank
 Example: ITC2=xlsread('')

 5. Line 7.
-Select the number of points to delete (often it’s the first injection)
+Select the number of points to delete (often itâ€™s the first injection)
 Example: Delete=1

 6. Lines 9-11.
 Set the concentration of the compound in the syringe in Clipid; concentration of lipid in cell in Cdrug; and volume of cell in Vw.